basnijholt/nijho.lt/content/post/diction-agent-cli-qwen/index.md

 ---
 title: "Self-hosting Diction with Agent CLI and Qwen"
-subtitle: "Fast, private iPhone dictation from my home GPU—even from a bar in the Netherlands"
+subtitle: "Fast, private iPhone dictation from my home GPU, even from a bar in the Netherlands"
 summary: "A small Docker recipe for running Diction's streaming gateway against Qwen3-ASR through Agent CLI, plus the moment it proved itself while I was away from my laptop."
-date: 2026-09-03
+date: 2026-09-22
 draft: false
 featured: false
 authors: